 Method

-Behaviour-based psychometric reading.
-21 scenarios, 10 Origins, Bayesian update.
+A behaviour-based psychometric reading.
+Twenty-one scenarios, ten Origins, Bayesian updating.

 Revealed preference